danfuzz/useful-bits/README.md

 * missing-import &mdash; Library example.
 It should fail to load, because it attempts to import the symbol `notFound`, which is not exported by the host.

+* weak-import &mdash; Library example.
+It is a proper library despite the fact that it attempts to export the symbol `notFound`, which is not exported by the host.
+It succeeds, because it declares the symbol reference as "weak", which means that it gets set to `NULL` when the library is loaded.

 Testing
 -------